matthewmatheus/matthewmatheus/README.md

 - JavaScript(basic).
 - HTML and CSS (basic).

-And theres much more u can see on my Linkedin profile.
+And u can find much more of my formation on my Linkedin profile

 <div align="center">